Publication Date: Jan 15, 2019

 “A lively biography…An intellectually dense and well-researched yet brisk journey into one of history’s most persuasive dissenters.” —Kirkus Reviews (starred review)

-“An exuberant exploration of this endlessly fascinating writer—we need our Diderots now more than ever.” —Sarah Bakewell, New York Times bestselling author of At the Existentialist Café
+“An exuberant exploration of this endlessly fascinating writer—we need our Diderots now more than ever.” —Sarah Bakewell, New York Times bestselling author of How to Live

 “Denis Diderot was many things—freethinking philosophe, tireless encyclopedist, trenchant art critic, iconoclastic dramatist, daring sexologist, spirited dialogist, and intimate adviser to Catherine the Great—and Andrew Curran brings them all vividly to life in this enlightening and engaging book.” —Michael Massing, author of Fatal Discord: Erasmus, Luther, and the Fight for the Western Mind